 The Athletic Training Program (ATP), offers a Bachelor of Science Degree in Athletic Training, and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 CAATE accreditation allows the student who graduates with a major (B.S.) in Athletic Training to sit for the Board of Certification (BOC) exam.
 The Athletic Training Major prepares students for this exam by addressing the required educational competencies and clinical proficiencies through a challenging curriculum that integrates classroom studies with clinical application.

 The integration of theory with practice has led to a high success rate for our students on the BOC examination.
-Out of twenty ATP graduates in the past three years (2012-2015), eighteen took the BOC examination.
-Our first-time BOC examination pass rate for the previous three years is 72% (13 out of 18), and our overall pass rate for the previous three years is 80% (24 out of 30).
+Out of thirty ATP graduates in the past three years (2013-2016), thirty took the BOC examination.
+Our first-time BOC examination pass rate for the previous three years is 70% (21 out of 30), and our overall pass rate for the previous three years is 80% (24 out of 30).

 The La Verne ATP is a five-semester program that begins in the spring of each year.
 Due to the specific sequence of courses that allows basic knowledge and skills to progress to advanced clinical levels, it is vital that all students interested in pursuing the Athletic Training Major be advised, at entrance, by a faculty advisor within the ATP.
 Students must communicate with that advisor on a regular basis.